jruby/activerecord-jdbc-adapter/README.md

   adapter: postgresql
   jndi: jdbc/PostgreDS
   # be aware that by default AR defaults to pool: 5
+  # there are (unofficial) ways of avoiding AR's pooling
+  # one such would be: ActiveRecord::Bogacs::FalsePool
 ```

 **NOTE:** any other settings such as *database:*, *username:*, *properties:* make